tjkr0wn/ghidra_verify_lr/README.md

 # ghidra_verify_lr
-Ghidra plugin for outlined x30 verification
+Ghidra plugin for inlined x30 verification

 For now, it's just for iBoot.
 This can be easily modified for kernel stuff.